SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/f5-big-ip-ltm.md

 ## Install the F5 - BIG-IP LTM App

-This page provides instructions for installing the F5 - BIG-IP LTM App, as well as examples and explanations for each of the predefined dashboards.
+This section provides instructions for installing the F5 - BIG-IP LTM App, as well as examples and explanations for each of the predefined dashboards.

 Using [these instructions](/docs/get-started/library/index.md) imports the JSON into your Sumo Logic environment